FlyingSaturn/yawcalc-web/README.md

 Used Maven and Spring Boot for this.

-I really should thank the coding folks on the Bentovid Discord server for making my static code better.
+I really should thank the coding folks on the Bentovid and the Wintrcat Discord servers for making my static code better.
 Tbh, it would've been a nightmare without their contributions.

 I wanted it to be a Minecraft plugin, but it wasn't successful, since we play on Aternos and that hosting service only accepts the plugins which have gained a bit of popularity.
 Therefore, I lost all motivation.
 I had the Java method with me though, so I thought of making a Spring Boot application based on that.